Timișoara: Ethnic minorities

+Languages

+Timișoara's linguistic landscape is shaped by its complex historical, cultural, and demographic evolution.
+Romanian is the official and predominant language, spoken by the vast majority of the population.
+Reflecting the city's ethnic diversity, several minority languages continue to be present, including Hungarian, German, and Serbian, particularly within older generations and specific ethnic communities.
+Beyond these, languages such as Slovak, Bulgarian, and Romani have also been part of the city's linguistic fabric for centuries.
+While Yiddish, once widely spoken among the Jewish population, has nearly vanished, German dialects – especially those of the Swabian (Schwäbisch) variety – remain in use in some communities.
+In recent decades, the city has experienced increased linguistic diversity due to new waves of migration.
+Additionally, foreign languages play a significant role in education and daily life: English is widely spoken by younger generations and in professional settings, while French, German, Italian, and Spanish are commonly taught in schools.

 Religion

 Although much changed throughout its history, the religious composition of Timișoara is diverse.
 If in 1910 most of the inhabitants were Roman Catholics, in 2011 75% declared themselves Romanian Orthodox.

 In Timișoara there are 80 churches, 12 of which were built after 1989; 41 belong to the Orthodox Church, eight to the Roman Catholic Church and three to the Greek Catholic Church.
-In addition, there are three synagogues in Cetate, Fabric and Iosefin neighborhoods, all three built before World War I, when Jews accounted for 10% of the city's population; at present, only the Orthodox synagogue in Iosefin and the Cetate synagogue hold religious services.
+In addition, there are three synagogues in Cetate, Fabric and Iosefin neighborhoods, all three built before World War I, when Jews accounted for 10% of the city's population; the Orthodox synagogue in Iosefin and the central Neolog synagogue still hold regular religious services.

 Timișoara is the seat of the Archiepiscopate of Timișoara, the see of the Metropolis of Banat, as well as the seat of the Diocese of Timișoara, one of the six Roman Catholic dioceses in Romania.